 - 99.8 % of bank transfers are performed electronically

-- 95% of income tax declarations made via the eTax Board
+- 95% of income tax declarations are made via the eTax Board

-- 95% of medication is bought with a digital prescription in 2013
+- 95% of medication was bought with a digital prescription in 2013

 - 66% of the population participated in the census via internet

-Part of their implementation approach was to ensure benefit to the citizen and to businesses, and with the etax programme it was a guarantee from the Estonian Government to ensure payments to individuals and businesses are paid back within 5 days from completing the online platform.
+Part of their implementation approach was to ensure benefit to the citizen and to businesses, and with the eTax programme it was a guarantee from the Estonian Government to ensure payments to individuals and businesses are paid back within five days of completing the online platform.

 - Make 100Mbit/s broadband available to the majority of Estonian households and businesses by 2015

-- Bridge the digital divide that today exist between urban and rural areas
+- Bridge the digital divide that today exists between urban and rural areas

 - Improve competition

-We have a fascination with broadband infrastructure in Guernsey, which we know is only a piece of the digital puzzle (albeit a vital piece), Estonia had realised that a broader view is required for a fully empowered digital society.
+We have a fascination with broadband infrastructure in Guernsey, which we know is only a piece of the digital puzzle (albeit a vital piece); Estonia has realised that a broader view is required for a fully empowered digital society.

 What are we doing in Guernsey in this space?

-Thankfully there are a few passionate people about trying to get coding into schools which is brilliant, but we are already nearly 20 years behind Estonia.
+Thankfully there are a few passionate people trying to get coding into schools, which is brilliant, but we are already nearly 20 years behind Estonia.
 It’s no wonder that Estonia is churning out an average of 200 technology startups each year with their approach to education.

-I mentioned in my first blog on my visit to Estonia that I was impressed by the Estonian approach to implementing the digital society and culture within Government to exploit the opportunities and benefits of technology, and their approach to education and skills development impressed me even more.
+I mentioned in my first blog on my visit to Estonia that I was impressed by the Estonian approach to implementing the Digital Society, and the culture within Government to exploit the opportunities and benefits of technology, and their approach to education and skills development impressed me even more.

 Many teachers were given equipment to assist with the channel shift to eSchool and now each school has a technology ‘champion’ whose role is to promote the right use of technology and train staff on new technology and initiatives.
-I must also say that their approach to communication was brilliant, frequent, consistent, simple and clear communication throughout the process and journey.
+I must also say that their approach to communication was brilliant, frequent and consistent: simple and clear communication throughout the process and journey.